 Thanks to BrowserStack for providing the infrastructure that allows us to test in real browsers!

-Code and documentation copyright 2011-2018 Twitter, Inc. Code released under the MIT license.
+Code and documentation copyright 2011–2020 the Bootstrap Authors and Twitter, Inc. Code released under the MIT License.
 Docs released under Creative Commons.